The words ui and uet in the above examples are called preverbs. They are placed just before the verb. Preverbs can mark

 conjunct order preverbs

-The aspect preverbs are the ones placed closest to the radical; some act either as a preverb or as an initial element of the stem.
+The aspect preverbs are the ones placed closest to the stem; some act either as a preverb or as an initial element of the stem.
 Here is a summary of our observations on the order of preverbs:

 Junker, M.-O., Mollen, Y., & St-Onge, H. (2011).
 Preverbs.
 In Grammaire innue / Innu Grammar / Aimun-Mashinaikan.
 Retrieved from [URL]